2026 Delaware House of Representatives election: District 15

 The 15th district is represented by Democrat Kamela Smith, who is eligible to run for re-election but has not yet stated if she will do so.

 District 16

 The 16th district is represented by Democrat Franklin Cooke Jr., who is eligible to run for re-election but has not yet stated if he will do so.

 District 17

 The 17th district is represented by Democrat Melissa Minor-Brown, who is eligible to run for re-election but has not yet stated if she will do so.

 District 18

 The 18th district is represented by Democrat Sophie Phillips, who is eligible to run for re-election but has not yet stated if she will do so.

 District 19

 The 19th district is represented by Democrat Kimberly Williams, who is eligible to run for re-election but has not yet stated if she will do so.

 District 20

-The 20th district is represented by Democrat Alonna Berry, who is eligible to run for re-election but has not yet stated if she will do so.
+The 20th district is represented by Democrat Alonna Berry, who is running for reelection.